Messianic Judaism: Sin and atonement

 Some Messianic believers define sin as transgression of the Law of God and include the concept of original sin.
 Some adherents atone for their sins through prayer and repentance – the acknowledgment of the wrongdoing and seeking forgiveness for their sins (especially on Yom Kippur, the Day of Atonement).
 Disagreeing with these rites and practices, other Messianics hold to a belief that all sin (whether committed yet or not) is already atoned for because of Jesus's death and resurrection.

 Evangelism and attitudes toward Jews and Israel

 Messianic Jews believe God's people have a responsibility to spread his name and fame to all nations.
 It is believed that the Children of Israel were, remain, and will continue to be the chosen people of the God, and are central to his plans for existence.
 Most Messianic believers, whether Jewish or non-Jewish, can be said to oppose supersessionism (popularly referred to as replacement theology), the view that the Church has replaced Israel in the mind and plans of God.

-There exist among Messianic believers a number of perspectives regarding who exactly makes up God's chosen people.
-Most commonly, Israel is seen as distinct from the church; Messianic Jews, being a part of both Israel and the church, are seen as the necessary link between the gentile people of God and the commonwealth of God's people of Israel.
-The two-house view, and the one law/grafted-in view are held by many identifying as Messianic, although some Messianic groups do not espouse these theologies.
 According to certain branches of Messianic Judaism, Jews are individuals who have one or more Jewish parents, or who have undergone halakhic conversion to Judaism.
-Others consider as Jewish any person who professes a belief in Jesus.